RSDVA/project1/README.md

 You will need psycopg2, and flask installed

+## Installing

+Run pip install psycopg2, and pip install flask

+1.)
+Then download the news data base and unzip it to the same directory as you cloned this repo  https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

+2.) run this command psql -d news -f newsdata.sql

 ## Question Results
 ### Q1:
 	Candidate is jerk, alleges rival - 338647 views